ISISComputingGroup/ibex_developers_manual/GUI_development/GUI-CSS.md

 # Source Code

-We have our own fork of the CSS source code at https://github.com/ISISComputingGroup/cs-studio.
-This should be kept up to date with the code at https://github.com/ControlSystemStudio and only be used to branch from when modifying CSS for our own purposes.
+We have our own fork of the CSS source code [here](https://github.com/ISISComputingGroup/cs-studio).
+This should be kept up to date with the original code [here](https://github.com/ControlSystemStudio) and only be used to branch from when modifying CSS for our own purposes.
 Modifying CSS should be done in discussion with the Core CS-Studio Developers and once any modifications have passed our review every effort should be made to merge them with the original.

 # Archive Engine